tq-systems/meta-tq/doc/README.TQMa8x.md

 * counting of i2c devices bus starts at i2c-2 (because i2c-0 and i2c-1
   are reserved for i2c_rpmsgbus)
-* can bitrate limited to 125000 (in can0/can1.service), no CAN FD due to hardware limitations in module rev.010x
+* can bitrate limited to 125000 (in can0/can1.service), no CAN FD due to hardware limitations on mainboard Rev01xx
 * environment from QSPI fails sometimes
 * VPU codecs not avaiable [TQMAACHTX-103]
 * PWM only works after the second enable command (echo 1 > /pwmX/enable)